Titus Andronicus: Language

 The language of Titus has always had a central role in criticism of the play insofar as those who doubt Shakespeare's authorship have often pointed to the apparent deficiencies in the language as evidence of that claim.
 However, the quality of the language has had its defenders over the years, critics who argue that the play is more linguistically complex than is often thought, and features a more accomplished use of certain linguistic motifs than has hitherto been allowed for.

 One of the most basic such motifs is repetition.
 Several words and topics occur time and again, serving to connect and contrast characters and scenes, and to foreground certain themes.
-Perhaps the most obvious recurring motifs are those of honour, virtue and nobility, all of which are mentioned multiple times throughout the play, especially during the first act; the play's opening line is Saturninus' address to "Noble patricians, patrons of my right" (l.1).
+Perhaps the most obvious recurring motifs are those of honour, virtue and nobility, all of which are mentioned multiple times throughout the play, especially during the first act; the play's opening line is Saturninus's address to "Noble patricians, patrons of my right" (l.1).
 In the second speech of the play, Bassianus states "And suffer not dishonour to approach/The imperial seat, to virtue consecrate,/To justice, continence and nobility;/But let desert in pure election shine" (ll.13–16).
 From this point onwards, the concept of nobility is at the heart of everything that happens.
-H.B.
-Charlton argues of this opening Act that "the standard of moral currency most in use is honour."
+H. B. Charlton argues of this opening Act that "the standard of moral currency most in use is honour".

-When Marcus announces Titus' imminent arrival, he emphasises Titus' renowned honour and integrity; "And now at last, laden with honour's spoils,/Returns the good Andronicus to Rome,/Renowned Titus, flourishing in arms./Let us entreat by honour of his name/Whom worthily you would have now succeed" (ll.36–40).
-Marcus' reference to Titus' name is even itself an allusion to his nobility insofar as Titus' full title (Titus Pius) is an honorary epitaph which "refers to his devotion to patriotic duty."
+When Marcus announces Titus's imminent arrival, he emphasises Titus's renowned honour and integrity: "And now at last, laden with honour's spoils,/Returns the good Andronicus to Rome,/Renowned Titus, flourishing in arms./Let us entreat by honour of his name/Whom worthily you would have now succeed" (ll.36–40).
+Marcus's reference to Titus's name is even itself an allusion to his nobility insofar as Titus's full title (Titus Pius) is an honorary epitaph which "refers to his devotion to patriotic duty".